MILL5/quality/README.md

-# A series of coding examples to address quality issues in software
+# Coding examples to demonstrate quality issues in software